RAG App with Vector Embedding and LLM Generation

 @asynccontextmanager async def lifespan(app): global EMBEDDER, TABLE, LLM EMBEDDER = load_embedder() TABLE = load_table() LLM = load_llm() yield

-This method, run during initialization, will provision a remote machine (A10G on AWS in this case) and deploy our URLEmbedder to that machine.
+This method, run during initialization, will provision remote compute and deploy an embedding service.

 Initialize LanceDB Vector Database